-Each Party shall ensure that it takes all necessary measures to give effect to the provisions of this Agreement.
-It is understood that, except as otherwise provided in this Agreement, the concerned Party takes all necessary measures to ensure the observance of the provisions of this Agreement by its subnational governments or by its local communities, while respecting the jurisdiction of central and local administrations.
+Each Party shall ensure that it takes all necessary measures to give effect to the provisions of this Agreement, including their observance, except as otherwise provided in this Agreement, by its sub-national governments.

 Exclusions

 Sections C (Settlement of Disputes between an Investor and the Host Party) and D (State-to-State Dispute Settlement Procedures) of this Agreement do not apply to the matters set out in Annex III.